josh-feng/lox/README.md

 XML is wacky and verbose.
 To parse an xml file to a lua table and be able to recover it back to the orignal xml, it needs some design.
-Our design is pretty much the same as the document object model in luaExpat's lxp.lom; however, we use OOP to add structures and functionality on our dom.
+Our design is pretty much the same as the document object model in luaExpat's `lxp.lom`; however, we use OOP to add structures and functionalities on our dom.

 ```html
 <tag>